GVEncheva22/Memoa/README.md

 > The previous Flask + SQLite backend is kept under `/server`, but it is no
 > longer required for the default flow.

+## Assistant & checklists

+- On `dashboard.html` the Memoa assistant can summarize notes, create structure drafts, turn items into checklists, or sort notes when you ask (e.g. “sort notes”, “create checklist”).
+- Checklist notes contain lines starting with `☐` or `☑`.
+Ticking them in the UI updates the stored content immediately, so the state persists on refresh.
+- Collapse the assistant panel with the round `+` / `–` button to focus on the notes grid.